fernandoPalluzzi/Kew/README.md

 ```
 kew.py store <input> [options]

-# ARGUMENTS
+# OPTIONAL ARGUMENTS
 # -n       A database name.
-If None (default), the input file name with .idb extension will be used.
+If None (default), the input file or directory name with .idb extension
+#          will be used.
 # -t       Table name.
 If "auto" (default), the input file basename without extension will be used.
 # -b       Blob type will be used as attribute type for every attribute.
 # -c       Perform a data check.